 COVERAGE OF ANTENATAL CARE

-Regional coverage of at least one antenatal care visit with skilled health personnel ranges from 69 per cent in South Asia (excluding India) to over 95 per cent in CEE/CIS, East Asia and the Pacific and Latin America and the Caribbean, although disparities are common within and among countries.
+Regional coverage of at least one antenatal care visit with skilled health personnel ranges from 69 per cent in South Asia (excluding India) to over 95 per cent in Eastern Europe and Central Asia, East Asia and the Pacific and Latin America and the Caribbean, although disparities are common within and among countries.
 In viewing the data, it is important to remember that these percentages bear no reflection on either the skill level of the health-care provider or the quality of care, both of which can influence whether such care actually succeeds in bringing about improved maternal and newborn health.

 DISPARITIES IN COVERAGE

 Although overall levels of antenatal care are relatively high across regions, disparities are revealed when coverage is examined in light of household wealth and urban or rural residence.
 In South Asia and sub-Saharan Africa the urban-rural gap in coverage of four or more antenatal care visits exceeds 20 percentage points in favor of urban areas.
 This gap has not closed within the last decade.